This page contains information on how the Students' Union functions, such as:

 Should you have reason to call for an External or Student Trustee to be removed from office, there is a set procedure that you must follow as the Students’ Council need to support the removal.

-- If a motion of no confidence in the Trustee is passed by a two-thirds majority in a secret ballot of Student Council.
+- A motion of no confidence in the Trustee is passed by a two-thirds majority in a secret ballot of Student Council.
 When a motion of no confidence is submitted the Trustee in question has the right to submit a written defence to the meeting in question.
 If the motion is passed then the Trustee would be immediately be removed from their position.

 - A Trustee may be suspended if a majority resolution of no confidence is passed by the Trustees, the Trustee in question the resolution of no confidence is then presented to the Student Council to consider a motion of no confidence, which if passed by a two-thirds majority would cause the Trustee to be removed from Office.